-- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with children and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our policies. - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning policy. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-We will continue to be clear who from the school (if anyone) their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements.

+- All communication with children and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy/code of conduct and acceptable use policies - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies - When delivering remote learning, staff will follow our remote learning policy - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+We will continue to be clear who from the school (if anyone) their child is going to be interacting with online - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home

 Author: Karyn McMahon

 Headteacher: Mike Jackson

-Chair of Governors: Tim Chrisp
+Chair of Governors: Tim Crisp

-Date: September 2024
+Date: September 2025